Important Signs That Your Partner is Toxic

 However, if you argue over every outfit you choose to wear or they’re always telling you how you should dress, then you should be wary.

 They make you feel guilty for everything

-It could be said that a toxic partner is like a vampire.
-However, but rather than sucking your blood, they drain your energy.
+When a partner is toxic then you could say they’re like a sort of vampire.
+However, instead of sucking your blood, they drain your energy.

-Also, they mat typically say or do things that make you feel guilty for everything that happens to them or you as a couple.
-Overall, they blame you for their problems.
+Also, they may typically say or do things that make you feel guilty for everything that happens to them or for the two of you as a couple.
+They blame you for all their problems.

 Whenever they get angry and start shouting, it’s because you’ve done something bad.
 If they start to get a bit aggressive, it’s because of your mistakes.
-Then, when you argue, they never recognise that they may have done something wrong.
-You could be faced with someone who’s trying to undermine you.
+Then, when you argue, they never recognize that they may have done something wrong.
+A person like this is trying to undermine you.

 They may ask you for your Facebook password.
 They may start looking through your phone history, or even look through your bag or personal drawers at home.